CBS is ending ‘The Late Show with Stephen Colbert’ next year

 “I do want to say that the folks at CBS have been great partners,” Colbert said.
 “I’m so grateful to the Tiffany network for giving me this chair and this beautiful theater to call home.
 And of course, I’m grateful to you, the audience, who have joined us every night in here, out there, all around the world.”

+“The Late Show” franchise has been a foundation of the CBS lineup for more than thirty years.

-Colbert, who took the reins from David Letterman in 2015, said “I wish somebody else was getting it” after him.
+Colbert, who took the reins from founding host David Letterman in 2015, said in his on-air announcement that “I wish somebody else was getting it.”

+CNN has reached out to representatives for Letterman and Jon Stewart, who hosts a weekly edition of “The Daily Show” for another Paramount-owned property, Comedy Central.

 The-CNN-Wire